grqz/yt-dlp-apple-webkit-jsi/py/README.md

 > [!NOTE]
 > Still a WIP

-A pure-python library for interoperation with Apple's [Objective-C Runtime](<https://developer.apple.com/documentation/objectivec?language=objc>) and its Objective-C APIs provided by the frameworks via the [ctypes](<https://docs.python.org/3/library/ctypes.html>) standard library.
+A simple pure-python library for interoperation with Apple's [Objective-C Runtime](<https://developer.apple.com/documentation/objectivec?language=objc>) and its Objective-C APIs provided by the frameworks via the [ctypes](<https://docs.python.org/3/library/ctypes.html>) standard library.